 Constantly on tour internationally, Yshai performs with various projects and gives percussion master classes at academies, festivals and private settings.
-He has recently performed and taught in Spain, Italy, Greece, Croatia, Slovenia, Belgium, Morocco, France, Portugal, Russia, Australia, Poland, Singapore, the U.K., Canada and the U.S., as well as across Israel.
+He has recently performed and taught in Spain, Italy, Greece, Cyprus, Croatia, Slovenia, Belgium, Morocco, France, Portugal, Switzerland, Austria, Hungary, Russia, Australia, Poland, Singapore, India, the U.K., Canada and the U.S., as well as across Israel.

 In March 2013, he played an intimate show with famed singer-songwriter Idan Raichel at the Israeli Prime Minister’s house in Jerusalem for U.S. President Barack Obama, U.S. Secretary of State John Kerry, and Prime Minister Binyamin Netanyahu.
 In June 2013, they performed for Israeli President Shimon Peres at The Peres Peace Center in Jaffa.

 Drawn to rhythm since childhood, Yshai began the serious study of percussion at age 23 while a student of dramatic performance at the prestigious Nissan Nativ Acting Studio in